-Tate bought out Wright’s stake in 1869, and Tate’s sons Alfred (born 1846) and Edwin (1847 – 1928) were brought into the business, which was renamed Henry Tate & Sons.
+Tate bought out Wright’s stake in 1869, and his sons Alfred Tate (born 1846) and Edwin Tate (1847 – 1928) were brought into the business, which was renamed Henry Tate & Sons.

-Tate acquired the rights to the new French Boivin-Loiseau sugar purification process in 1872.
+Henry Tate acquired the rights to the new Boivin-Loiseau sugar purification process in 1872.
 Despite having been first offered to every other sugar refiner of scale, none but Tate had recognised its potential.
 It was this patent that really offered Tate a serious advantage over his rivals, as it was more efficient than the then-predominant Greenock process.

 By 1883 Tate had the largest sugar producing capacity in Liverpool, and the third largest capacity in London.
 The Liverpool plant produced hard sugar and the London plant produced soft sugar.